Living-with-machines/T-Res/README.md

 We also provide the code to deploy T-Res as an API, and show how to use it.
 Each of these elements are described in the documentation.

-The repository contains the code for the experiments described in our paper.
+The repository contains the code for the experiments described in [our CHR 2023 paper](https://ceur-ws.org/Vol-3558/paper4426.pdf).

 ## Documentation